Legs Diamond: Death

 On December 18, 1931, Diamond's enemies finally caught up with him.
 Diamond had been staying in a rooming house on Dove Street in Albany while on trial for kidnapping in Troy.
 On the night of his acquittal, on December 17, Diamond, his family and friends visited a restaurant in Albany.
 At 1 a.m., Diamond and mistress, Marion "Kiki" Roberts, entertained themselves at the Rain-Bo Room of the Kenmore Hotel on North Pearl Street.

 At 4:30 a.m., Diamond drunkenly went back to the rooming house and passed out on his bed.
 Two gunmen entered his room around an hour later.
 One man held Diamond down, and the other shot him three times in the back of the head.

 There has been much speculation as to who was responsible for the murder.
 Likely candidates include Abraham Weinberg, Schultz, the Oley Brothers, the Albany Police Department, and relatives of Red Cassidy, another Irish American gangster at the time.
-According to author William Kennedy in his book O Albany, Dan O'Connell, who ran the local Democratic political machine, ordered Diamond's execution, which was carried out by the Albany police.
-The following are Dan O'Connell's own words recorded during a 1974 interview by Kennedy, which appear on pages 203 and 204:
+According to author and journalist William Kennedy, Dan O'Connell, who ran the local Democratic political machine, ordered Diamond's execution, which was carried out by the Albany police.
+The following are Dan O'Connell's own words recorded during a 1974 interview by Kennedy for his 1983 nonfiction book O Albany!: Improbable City of Political Wizards, Fearless Ethnics, Spectacular Aristocrats, Splendid Nobodies, and Underrated Scoundrels, which appear on pages 203 and 204: